 The first ever US publication of Gina Apostol's Philippine National Book Award–winning novel.

-Raymundo Mata is a visually impaired member of an anti-Spanish Philippine revolutionary society.
-Told in the form of a memoir, the novel traces Mata's childhood, his education in Manila, his love affairs, and his discovery o...
+Raymundo Mata is a nightblind bookworm and a revolutionary in the Philippine war against Spain in 1896.
+Told in the form of a memoir, the novel traces Mata’s childhood, his education in Manila, his love affairs, and his di...

 The first ever US publication of Gina Apostol’s Philippine National Book Award–winning novel.

 Raymundo Mata’s autobiography, however, is de-centered by another story: that of the development of the book.
 In the foreword(s), afterword(s), and footnotes, we see the translator Mimi C. Magsalin (a pseudonym), the rabid nationalist editor Estrella Espejo, and the neo-Freudian psychoanalyst critic Dr. Diwata Drake make multiple readings of the Mata manuscript.
-Inevitably, clashes between these readings occur throughout the novel, and in the end no singular and comprehensive interpretation arises: depending on which interpretation the reader follows, one may either conclude that the manuscript contains and/or is Makamisa, or that it is an elaborate hoax perpetuated by the translator.
+Inevitably, clashes between these readings occur throughout the novel, and in the end the reader is on a wild chase to answer enduring questions: Does the manuscript contain Makamisa or is it Makamisa?
+Are the journals an elaborate hoax?
+And who is the perpetrator of the textual crime?

 Choose a retailer